jeongeun980906/Lerobot-MujoCo-Custom-Policy-Tutorial/README.md

 ### 1.Visualize.ipynb

-It contains downloading dataset from huggingface and visualizing it.
+It contains downloading a dataset from huggingface and visualizing it.

 First, download the dataset
 ```